 - Arrival at Amsterdam International Airport.

-- Meet your tour educator who will accompany you on this journey of education and inspiration.
+- Meet your tour educator, Mike Hollander, who will accompany you on this journey of education and inspiration.

 - Enjoy an introductory walking tour through Amsterdam's alleys and canals and pass by the Royal Palace, situated on the west side of Dam Square, and the famous National Monument, a 72-foot concrete conical pillar covered by white travertine stone that honors World War II casualties.

 - Along the Water: Enjoy a boat canal cruise and the relaxing atmosphere of Amsterdam while wandering through its canals.

 - Red Light… Take part in guided tour with a local specialist to gain a better understanding of the legal and cultural aspects of the infamous Red-Light District of Amsterdam, as well as the financial & tourism benefits of the cannabis industry.